Lesson 1: Focus on the Tableau

 What Is it All About?

 When talking about Solitaire, we often refer to Klondike Solitaire, specifically, without being aware of it.
-The reason is likely that most people got introduced to Solitaire through Microsoft’s operating system Windows – and Microsoft Solitaire follows the Klondike rules.
-Apart from that, Solitaire is an umbrella term for various games of the same family.
-But here, we are talking about Klondike!
+The reason is likely that most people Areas of the Solitaire Playing Field

 What seems easy at first might turn into a pitfall when attention strays.
 For example, many players try to get plenty of cards from the stock into the game early on.